 - Consumer surveys to determine the demand and the barriers to consumers purchasing their regional produce.

 - Seminars and workshops to assist farmers to adapt to changes in climate and market demands which include a free Farm Marketing Workshop Sell your farm’s story By telling the story behind your produce, your marketing provenance, you can engage with customers seeking information about how their food is produced.
-This will be held on 1 November.

 - Regional Produce Marketing Campaign – Strengthening the regional agriculture sector is both important to economic development and assists with the management of our natural resources.
 This campaign will assist farmers to tell the collective story of produce grown in the Greater Whitsunday region to locals and visitors interested in our foodie experiences.